North Warwickshire: History

 The new district was named North Warwickshire, reflecting its position in the wider county.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Abolition

+Under current local government reorganisation plans, all district councils in Warwickshire, as well as the county council, will be abolished in 2028, with the district forming part of a new North Warwickshire unitary authority, also including the areas of the Rugby and Nuneaton and Bedworth districts.